matzew/fh-bunyan/README.md

 * preprod - info
 * prod - info

-Use this function if you'd like to change these defaults.
+Use this function if you'd like to change these defaults, but don't want to use the *BUNYAN_FH_LEVEL* environment variable.

 Remember to call this before making calls to _getLogger_!